EC Q4 2025 Earnings Call Summary | Stock Taper

 1. Key Financial Results and Metrics

-• Net Income: COP 9 trillion, close to target despite a 15% decline in Brent prices, averaging $68 per barrel.
+• Net Income: COP 9 trillion, close to the target despite a decline from 2024 due to lower Brent prices and increased taxes.

-• Dividends: Proposed dividend of COP 110 per share, representing 50% of net income, with a total transfer of COP 35 trillion to the nation in dividends, taxes, and royalties.
+• Dividends: Proposed dividend of COP 110 per share, representing 50% of net income, reaffirming commitment to shareholder returns.

 • Cash Position: Consolidated cash of COP 12.7 trillion and free cash flow of COP 11 trillion.